 Due to a growing push towards nationalism in Saudi Arabia, over 700, 000 foreign workers have already left the country since 2018.
 This follows a 71% cut in government jobs for expats in the last year.
 If you’re searching for immigration opportunities that will provide new opportunities for expats, Canada is the place to go.
-This country opens so many doors towards civil liberties, cheaper access to education as well as less stringent rules for internationals in terms of owning property and working in various sectors of the economy.
+This country opens so many doors towards civil liberties, cheaper access to education as well as less stringent rules for internationals in terms of owning property and working in various sectors of the Canadian economy.
 Below we outline key factors that pave the way for foreign nationals to lead a high quality of life with Western freedoms in Canada.

 1. Great Subsidized Education

 Apart from some criticism of the Saudi education system for its intensely religious basis as well as the view that it does not meet international standards, there is also the separation between foreign and Saudi nationals in terms of schooling.
 Expat children are forced to attend private schools, making it difficult for them to assimilate into their local communities.

 Meanwhile, Canada offers a very high standard of education all the way from primary schooling to tertiary institutions that rank among the top 40 universities in the world.
 Education is also heavily subsidized by the federal government and, depending on which province you reside in, can be further subsidized by the provincial government.

 For foreign nationals living in Saudi Arabia, there is a long waiting list just to rent a property as international workers are expected to live in compounds with other foreigners.
 Expats also can’t own property because the Kingdom strives towards a nationalist agenda.